rankjie/ngMarkdown/README.md

 ##Install

 1. Grab the `wizMarkdown.min.js` file and drop it into your application
-2. ngMarkdown required `ngSanitize` so go ahead and add a script reference to `angular-sanitize.js`
+2. ngMarkdown requires `ngSanitize` so go ahead and add a script reference to `angular-sanitize.js`
 3. Add `'wiz.markdown'` as a required module

 Example: